Avereniect/AVEL/README.md

 guaranteed to be consistent.
 It's primarily offered as a simple convenience.

 AVEL's simplicity of implementation is considered to be one of its features.
-It's recognized that using a library is not the right approach for everyone.
+It's recognized that using a library is not suitable for all situations.
-AVEL was deliberately written with the intention of being easy to read so that AVEL may serve as a set of reference implementations for functions which may take a long time to figure out how to implement, or which they may simply not have enough spare time or enough interest to figure out at all.
+AVEL was deliberately written with the intent of being easy to read so that AVEL may serve as a set of reference implementations for functions which may take a long time to create implementations for, or for which there may simply not be enough interest to implement.
 In this way, those who stick to using intrinsics or writing assembly may also benefit from the library as well.

 ## Usage
 Requires C++ 11 and a supported version of GCC, Clang, or ICX.
 See the